Skip to main content Skip to footer

 Portfolio management measures success by long-term business impact, such as ROI or revenue growth.
 Project management evaluates adherence to time, budget, and scope.

-A project can run late and over budget, yet still fail, but still generate massive revenue, which makes it a portfolio win.
+Keep in mind that a project can run late and over budget, yet still fail, but still generate massive revenue (which makes it a portfolio win).
 On the flip side, a project can ship on time, a project success, but if no one uses it, that’s a portfolio failure.

 4. Cross-project dependencies vs single project focus